stevenjackson/jacksonbudget/notes.md

 Ok, seem to have goth working locally.

+Parsing still takes some work because I'm not great at elixir

 ### Serve processed data from GCS in android app
+Working after fixing some goth issues

 ### Reject requests that aren't from laura or me.
 ### Load android app on laura's phone see dumb data.
 ### Put "real" data in google cloud storage - see on phone.